floscher/gradle-josm-plugin/docs/GithubReleases.md

     // optional. if different from 'master'
     //targetCommitish="deploy"
 }
-*/

-// uncomment to create your own task for creating GitHub releases /* import org.openstreetmap.josm.gradle.plugin.task.CreateGithubReleaseTask task myCreateGithubRelease(task: CreateGithubReleaseTask) {
-    // optional. if different from the project 'version'
-    //releaseLabel = "v0.0.5-GA"

-    // optional. if different from 'master'
-    //targetCommitish="deploy"
-}
-*/

-// uncomment to configure the provided task 'publishToGithubRelease' /* publishToGithubRelease {
+// uncomment options to configure the provided task 'publishToGithubRelease'

+publishToGithubRelease {
     // optional. if different from the project 'version'
     //releaseLabel = "v0.0.5-GA"